kiran94/dotfiles-sync/README.md

                         dotfiles configuration.
 Points to target locations.
   -w CONFIG_DIR, --config_dir CONFIG_DIR
-                        Location of the configuration files to sync -d, --dry             Never actually write any files, only read and show me what you would have done -i, --interactive     Before doing a write, ask for confirmation
+                        Location of the configuration files to sync -d, --dry             Only read and show me what you would have done -i, --interactive     Before doing a write, ask for confirmation -f FILTER [FILTER ...], --filter FILTER [FILTER ...] keys(s) of the configuration to apply.
+If not set then apply them all --version             show program's version number and exit
 ```

 This application relies on the fact that you store your configuration in source control and that you define a configuration file which declares your configurations you want to track along with paths per operating system.